Nottingham Academy has been recognised by Ofsted for its welcoming and inclusive learning environment which supports pupils’ aspirations.

 Regretfully, Ofsted has rated the Academy as Requires Improvement overall.
 However, the report identified Nottingham Academy as an “improving school” with pupils already recognising the positive changes that are taking place.
 To further drive these improvements, the Academy, sponsored by Greenwood Academies Trust, is working hard with the support of the Trust to implement new action plans that will continue this positive trajectory.

 Inspectors also recognised the Academy’s strong early years and sixth form provision.
 The report noted, “children thrive in Reception” with the “vibrant environment” created by staff adding to “children’s enjoyment of learning”, while sixth form pupils study courses that suit their interests and enjoy opportunities to further develop their character including, mentoring, charity and enterprise activities.

-Please full Ofsted report at the bottom of the page.
+Please access the full Ofsted report at the bottom of the page.